section-engineering-education/engineering-education/content/articles/building-an-animated-vertical-timeline-chart-with-html-css-and-javascript/index.md

 ### Conclusion

-While building the timeline chart, we used *HTML* to code out the structure of the timeline chart.
-We also made use of the *CSS pseudo-elements* to style up the timeline.
+This tutorial showed you how to build a timeline chart using HTML to build its structure, CSS to style it as desired and Javascript to animate the chart.

-Finally, we used information from a *StackOverflow* solution to create a method that detects if an element is in the viewport, after which we used the *CSS Visibility and Opacity properties* as well as the *translateX()* function to add animation effects.
+You also learned how to create a method that detects if an element is in the viewport, after which we used the CSS `visibility` and `opacity` properties as well as the `translateX()` function to add animation effects.

+With that, you have an animated vertical timeline chart.
+The source code of this application is available on [GitHub](https://github.com/shegz101/Vertical-timeline/tree/main).